 Online Notifications: Outfitter Satellite notifies our customers 30 calendar days prior to any changes in the rates, terms, and conditions.
 Click here for a current list of recent or upcoming Notifications of Changes to Rates, Terms, and Conditions.
 Customers with postpaid service will receive an additional notification on invoices that they receive prior to the change.

-Outfitter Satellite in the News...
+Outfitter Satellite News...

 First Commercial Activation of an IsatPhone PRO